sfkonrad/M12_Challenge_Submission/README.md

 ---
 # CREDIT RISK ANALYSIS REPORT

-## INTRO
+## Introduction
 Credit risk poses a classification problem that is inherently imbalanced.
 This is caused by healthy loans far outnumbering risky loans.
-In this Challenge, we’ve applied various techniques to **train** and **evaluate** models with **imbalanced classes**.
-We employed a dataset composed of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+For this Project, we’ve applied various techniques to **train** and **evaluate** models with **imbalanced classes**.
+A dataset composed of historical lending activity from a peer-to-peer lending services company was employed to build a model that can identify the creditworthiness of borrowers.

-The following subsections constitute the scope of our analysis:
+The following sections constitute the scope of our analysis:

 * Split the Data into Training and Testing Sets